Icardi-Editz/IcardiEditz-s-Advancedcraft-/Important-FAQ.md

 A: Open an issue on the issue tab.

 ### Q: You said you need curseforge to download it,but i use modrinth.
 Can i download from Modrinth?
 A: No,you can't.
-I tried to put it on the modrint but it got rejected.
+I tried to put it on the modrinth but it got rejected.

 ---